BlueGrizzliBear/cub3D/README.md

 - SO (for South texture)
 - WE (for West texture)
 - EA (for East texture)
-- S (for Sprite): texture for sprites
+- S (for Sprite): path to texture file for sprites objects
-- F (for Floor colors): RGB components of the floor color
+- F (for Floor colors): RGB components of the floor color (numbers between 0 and 255)
-- C (for Ceiling colors): RGB components of the ceiling color
+- C (for Ceiling colors): RGB components of the ceiling color (numbers between 0 and 255)
 - Map Configuration:
   - 1 indicates a 1x1 plain wall
   - 0 indicate no wall
-  - N or W or E or S indicates the facing direction of the player
+  - N or W or E or S indicates the position and facing direction of the player
-  - 2 indicates a sprite
+  - 2 indicates the position of a sprite

 The map_example.cub has a basic configuration.

 ## Usage

-### Launch the default game engine
+### Default game engine

 The default game engine features: